scottgallant/docs.balsamiq.com/content/google-drive/user-guide.md

 ![Export options](//media.balsamiq.com/img/support/docs/gdrive/userguide/projectmenu_export.png)

+Exports are saved onto your Google Drive.
+You can download them to your computer from [drive.google.com](https://drive.google.com).

 To export the entire project (including Symbols and images) for use in another version of Balsamiq Mockups, see the section below on [Exporting to Other Versions of Balsamiq Mockups](#exporting-to-other-versions-of-balsamiq-mockups)

-{{% alert info %}}**Note:** Exports are saved onto your Google Drive.
-You can download them to your computer from [drive.google.com](https://drive.google.com).{{% /alert %}}

 * * *